cockroachdb/docs/src/current/cockroachcloud/aws-privatelink.md

 1. Paste the Endpoint ID you created into the **VPC Endpoint ID** field.
 1. Click **Verify**.
 1.  {{ site.data.products.db }} will accept the endpoint request.
-You can confirm the request acceptance by checking if the status is listed as Available on the Amazon VPC Console **Endpoints** page.
+You can confirm the request acceptance by checking if the status is listed as Available on the Amazon VPC Console **Endpoints** page in your AWS account.

 ### Enable private DNS